Taregana: History

 In Taregna, Aryabhata set up an astronomical observatory in the Sun Temple 6th century.
 It is believed that here he proposed the Heliocentric Model.

 Geography

 Taregna is located at Average elevation from sea level at 61 meters as per Google Earth.

-It is close to Patna and the Jahanabad too.
+It is close to Patna and the Jahanabad.
 You can get here by train (Local trains, usually called PG passenger trains i.e. Patna Gaya) or by the road from Patna which goes to Gaya.

 Demographics

 Taregna is a small town now growing at a fast pace.
-There are many people coming to get settled here permanently.
-There must be over 10,000 people here.
 It has some good markets that attracts all the villager that are close to it Lawaich, Lasgarichak, pathrahat, Bela, Jagidishpur to name some.
 It has a famous temple called the 'Manichack' which witnesses over 5,000 of marriages every year.
-People of Taregana are very friendly & helpful.
+There is a pond nearby.People of Taregana are very friendly & helpful.
 Taregna comes under Masaurhi Sub-division (अनुमंडल).